 Challenge Cup third round: St Helens hold off Leeds Rhinos; Salford Red Devils ease past Widnes Vikings

-St Helens and Salford joined Castleford and Wigan in the draw for the quarter-finals of this year's competition; Catalans face Wakefield at 5pm and Featherstone host Hull FC at 7pm
+St Helens and Salford joined Castleford and Wigan in the draw for the quarter-finals of this year's competition; Catalans beat Wakefield and Hull FC defeated Featherstone in the evening kick-off

 We round-up Saturday's third-round action in the Challenge Cup, which included St Helens seeing off holders Leeds Rhinos and last year's runners-up Salford Red Devils going through to the quarter-finals...